do360now/x-devops-test/README.md

 # Cleaning Up
 Once finished experimenting with the Redis cluster, you can remove it from your system by running `vagrant destroy`.
 If you want to rebuild the cluster again, run `vagrant up`, and then `vagrant ssh ansiblem` again.

+# Deploying each cluster

+## Steps for Redis cluster
+- From the terminal run `ansible-playbook devops-test-deploy.yml -i ./devops-test-inventory/hosts -vv --tags mysql`

 ## Steps for RabbitMQ deploy
-- Log into the
-- ansible-playbook devops-test-deploy.yml -i ./devops-test-inventory/hosts -vv --tags rabbitmq
+- From the terminal run `ansible-playbook devops-test-deploy.yml -i ./devops-test-inventory/hosts -vv --tags rabbitmq`

 ## Steps for MySQL deploy
 - From the terminal run `ansible-playbook devops-test-deploy.yml -i ./devops-test-inventory/hosts -vv --tags mysql`